Will Bitcoin Crash to Zero? Exploring the Possibilities

 In summary, it’s highly improbable that Bitcoin will crash to zero.
 It’s a global asset class not only held by millions of retail clients but an increasing number of institutions.

 Tier-one investment houses like JPMorgan Chase, Fidelity, and BlackRock continue to increase their exposure to this emerging marketplace.
 Ultimately, Bitcoin adoption rates are rising year-on-year.
-We expect its value to appreciate over time.
+We expect its value to appreciate over time as do many experts within the cryptocurrency space.

 FAQs